Cookie Policy

 2. Why Machestra Uses Cookies

-Machestra does not use cookies for advertising, marketing, or analytics tracking.
+Machestra does not use cookies for advertising or marketing.

 3. Cookie Inventory